-QUESTIONNAIRE BASED STUDY ON THE ASSESSMENT OF PHARM.D INTERNS’ KNOWLEDGE, ATTITUDE, AND PRACTICES (KAP) REGARDING THE PHARMACOVIGILANCE
+QUESTIONNAIRE-BASED STUDY ON THE ASSESSMENT OF DOCTOR OF PHARMACY INTERNS’ KNOWLEDGE, ATTITUDE, AND PRACTICES REGARDING THE PHARMACOVIGILANCE

-Objectives: The present study was contemplated and done to assess the knowledge, attitude, and practices (KAP) towards ADR reporting and PV of the Pharm.D interns for the first time in south India, to get an insight into their awareness and reporting culture.
+Objectives: The present study was contemplated and done to assess the knowledge, attitude, and practices (KAP) toward adverse drug reactions (ADR) reporting and Pharmacovigilance (PV) of the Doctor of Pharmacy Pharm.D interns for the first time in South India, to get an insight into their awareness and reporting culture.

 Methods: A cross-sectional descriptive KAP questionnaire-based study was conducted for 6 months on Pharm.D interns.

 Results: A total of 603 Pharm.D interns were participated, among them 578 (95.85%) were considered for the analysis.
 On an average of 78.25% of the participants had a good knowledge, around 82% were aware that patients’ will be benefited from the ADR reporting.
 The majority of the participants had a positive attitude.
-And 59% had reported the ADRs through different ADR reporting procedures 52% were advised the awareness programs for improving the reporting culture, and 34% had the difficulty in deciding or diagnosing the ADR.
+Moreover, 59% had reported the ADRs through different ADR reporting procedures 52% were advised the awareness programs for improving the reporting culture, and 34% had the difficulty in deciding or diagnosing the ADR.

-Conclusion: The knowledge, Attitude, and Practice of the Pharm.D interns towards the ADR reporting and PV is appreciable and may reduce the burden on the other HCPs and improve patient care.
+Conclusion: The KAP of the Pharm.D interns toward the ADR reporting and PV is appreciable and may reduce the burden on the other healthcare workers and improve patient care.

-7. Alsaleh FM, Lemay J, Al Dhafeeri RR, AlAjmi S, Abahussain, Bayoudl T. Adverse drug reaction reporting among physicians working in private and government hospitals in Kuwait.
-Saudi Pharma J. 2017;25:1184-93.
+7. Alsaleh FM, Lemay J, Al Dhafeeri RR, AlAjmi S, Abahussain EA, Bayoudl T. Adverse drug reaction reporting among physicians working in private and government hospitals in Kuwait.
+Saudi Pharma J 2017;25:1184-93.

-8. WHO’s Safety of Medicines: A Guide to Detecting and Reporting Adverse Drug Reactions.
+8. World Health Organization.
+WHO’s Safety of Medicines: A Guide to Detecting and Reporting Adverse Drug Reactions.
 WHO/EDM/ QSM/2002.
-Geneva, Switzerland: World Health Organization; 2002
+Geneva, Switzerland: World Health Organization; 2002.

 12. Manjhi PK, Kumar M, Dikshit H, Mohan L, Mishra H. A survey on knowledge, attitude and practice of pharmacovigilance and adverse drug reaction reporting among healthcare professionals in a tertiary care hospital of Bihar, India.
 Int J Basic Clin Pharmacol 2016;5:2566-71.